JakeStanger/ironbar/docs/Styling guide.md

 Ironbar ships with no styles by default, so will fall back to the default GTK styles.

 To style the bar, create a file at `~/.config/ironbar/style.css`.
+This default path can be overridden by using the `IRONBAR_CSS` environment variable.

 Style changes are hot-loaded so there is no need to reload the bar.